rsnemmen/asurv/README.md

 ASURV was written between 1987 and 1992 by Drs.
 Takashi Isobe (Center for Space Research, MIT), Michael LaValley (formerly at Dept. of Statistics, Penn State), and Eric Feigelson.
 Code development was supported by several NASA grants.

 Questions and problems should be addressed to:  Eric Feigelson, Dept. of Astronomy & Astrophysics, Pennsylvania State University, University Park PA USA, FAX 814-863-3399, Email edf@astro.psu.edu, WWW http://www.astro.psu.edu/users/edf).

-IMPORTANT: The authors grant researchers and students permission to use and copy ASURV code and associated material for non-commercial purposes.
-We request that publications resulting from its use cite one of the references below.
-This software is provided `as is' without any expressed or implied warranty.
+README for asurv.shar written by Eric feigelson (Sept.
+1996)

 # References